How I can help you

 Helping you engage your learners

-I'm Paul McCrory and I run a company, HOOK training ltd, that helps informal educators reflect on how they engage their learners.
+I'm Paul McCrory and I run a company, HOOK training ltd, that helps informal educators reflect on how they engage their learners using performance skills and psychology.
 The resources on this website provide professional development for educators who engage children, families and adults outside of formal education.

 Two things you should know about me upfront:

 - I am fascinated by the psychology of interest - why are some things interesting to most people and other things aren't?

 - Ironically, having a PhD in being interesting is the most interesting thing about me.

 Paul McCrory is one of the few people who has got to the core of what makes people engage with a topic.
 The best teachers do it instinctively but through his research Paul helps everyone to improve their delivery to the benefit of their audiences and themselves.